YifanM/cordova-create-react-app/README.md

 `cordova emulate ios`

-To test on a connected devie run:
+To test on a connected device run:

 `cordova run android`